Location: LAT/LONG: 38.040717, -122.799570

 Type of Event

-Come join a Park Ranger to learn more about Point Reyes National Seashore's natural and cultural history.
+Come join a Park Ranger to learn more about Point Reyes National Seashore's natural and cultural history, or participate in a park-themed activity.
 Topics may cover earthquakes and plate tectonics, the Coast Miwok, Francis Drake, the U.S. Lifesaving Service, or area flora and fauna.
-Some presentations may use the park's Science On a Sphere® (SOS) to help explain complex environmental processes in a way that is simultaneously intuitive and captivating.
+Some programs may be activity-based.
 Stop by or call the Bear Valley Visitor Center at 415-464-5100 x2 x5 for additional information about scheduled programs.
-Some programs may require up to a 1.6 kilometer (one mile) walk on easy to moderate trails.
-Meet at 1:30 pm at the Bear Valley Visitor Center (unless otherwise noted).
+Some programs may require up to a 1.6 kilometer (one mile) walk on easy to moderate trails, while others are stationary.
+Meet at 11 am at the Bear Valley Visitor Center (unless otherwise noted).

 Currently planned* ranger-led programs